Ellexium/EllexiumModManager/README.md

 # Update History (from newest to oldest)
 # ---------------------------------------
+# Version: 0.2.0 (Public Experimental Snapshot - 15th Release | May 17, 2025

+- Added smooth animations to buttons, windows appearing and closing, and tooltips.

+- Added an optional Pinned favorites category to the main list so you can immediately see which vehicles and configs you have favorited.

+- Added an option to the settings menu to allow you to customize which categorization mode you'd like to have on startup.

+- Added an option to the settings menu that allows you to keep the details list open when spawning and replacing configurations.

+- Added an option that allows you to clear BeamNG's vehicle cache.
+This will clean the vehicle cache specifically in a targeted way that should help with vehicle material and texture issues without having to reload the cache for everything non-vehicle related else as well.

+- Added options to the Player Vehicle and Spawn Vehicle drop downs that allow for: Spawning/Replacing with a random Car specifically, or Spawning/Replacing with a random Bus/Truck/Van specifically.

+- Added options to the Spawn Vehicles dropdown to spawn just parked traffic vehicles, or spawn just moving traffic vehicles.

+- Added a label to the top of the details list that indicates if the list is filtered and the type of filter that may be applied.

+- Made category orders more consistent overall - so when searching or filtering the categories are highly likely to remain in the same order throughout the entire session.

+- When the categorization mode is None, and installation date sorting isn't applied, the main list ordering will more closely resemble vanilla BeamNG's.

+- Improved loading mechanisms when hiding and unhiding categories.

+- Optimized configuration loading in many cases in the details list.

+- Fixed cases where the notification window could get stuck on "Checking for changes..." and not go away.

+- Fixed cases where some vehicles and configs would be thrown under unknown categories and have their information missing by reorganizing the prioritization order of data loading.

+- Fixed bugs that caused the main list of vehicles to become invisible in certain cases after resizing or changing the UI scale.

+- Fixed the "Remove All Other Vehicles" and "Spawn Traffic and Parked Vehicles" buttons not working correctly due to changes from the 0.35 BeamNG.drive update.

+- Fixed many cases where the main list visually glitching out and tearing frames could occur if scrolling was done quickly.

 # Version: 0.1.9 (Public Experimental Snapshot - 14th Release | April 13, 2025)